Lokeshprog/M1_Game_TicTacToe/1_Requirements/README.md

 - It is fun type game between the two players which gives relief from stress.
 - It helps to improve logical and mental ability.
-- It helps to develop spatial skills
+- It helps to develop spatial skills.

 ### WEAKNESS